An image of an arrow icon

 Preventative cost: Lower risk of developing chronic disease

 An essential aspect of a nutritionist's job is to lower your risk of developing chronic diseases such as heart disease, cancer, and diabetes.
 Learning how to fuel your body with proper nutrition is one of the best preventative measures for your health.
 According to the CDC, chronic diseases are the leading cause of death and disability.
-You have a better chance of lowering your risk of developing these conditions when you work with a nutrition professional.
+You have a better chance of lowering your risk of developing these conditions (and the costs associated with them) when you work with a nutrition professional.

 Preventative cost: Lower blood pressure and cholesterol